For best prices and early deliveries, WhatsApp us at. 918488070070

 The rest of the post-wedding rituals take place at the groom’s house.
 In Ghor gosoka, the bride steps on a flat dish with milk and enters the home by breaking a Saaki, a clay lamp.
 After this, she heads back to her parents' home, and the next morning, the groom goes over for the Khuba Khubi ritual.
 The couple leaves together to go to their new home, where their family decorates their bedroom with flowers in a tradition called the Phool Soja.

 An Assamese groom's wedding look consists of a kurta and dhoti worn with a Cheleng, a traditional shawl draped around the neck.
 The Cheleng is made from Muga silk, one of the state’s most coveted textiles.
-He may also wear minimal jewellery, such as a gold chain and rings.
+The groom completes his look with a Pagri, a traditional headpiece that adds elegance and signifies his status.
+He may also wear minimal jewellery, such as a gold chain and rings, and Juti (traditional footwear) to complete the look.

 The bride wears a Mekhela Chador, pronounced 'Mekhla Sador', a two-piece ensemble that is similar to a saree.
 It has a thick skirt with pleats in the front, called Mekhela, and an upper garment, Chador, that is tucked into the skirt and draped over the shoulder.
 Traditionally, the bride ties a garment called Riha around her chest.
 Although, most modern brides prefer to wear a fitted blouse.